ASKCOS/askcos-core/README.md

 * Make it easier for companies/individuals to use their own retrained models and template sets (Issue #154).
 * Use tokens to authenticate users that make API calls (Issue #107).
 * Refactored MCTS code to decouple pure python code from celery infrastructure (MR !283).
-* Added Makefile to facilitate building docker images (!MR 285)
+* Added Makefile to facilitate building docker images (MR !285)
 * Added option to retain atom mapping for forward prediction API calls (Issue #262; MR !308).

 Bug fixes:
 * Remove broken links from the old context pages (Issue #277).
-* Forward Predictor API may return -Infinity in JSON response (Issue #275; !300).
+* Forward Predictor API may return -Infinity in JSON response (Issue #275; MR !300).
 * Running the main tree.builder.py file as a script or the tree builder unit test with multiprocessing did not work (issue #274; MR !283).
 * Atomic identity should not change in a tree builder reaction prediction (Issues #255, #266, #296; MRs !274, !314).